andelarotim/TaskForEnterwell/README.md

 * password: admin

 # Troubleshooting
+* If you name your database otherwise, you should check out the file "wp-config.php" and change the settings for MySQL.
 * If you name your folder otherwise, you should check out the table "wp_options".
-Current site url and home is http://localhost/Enterwell , so you should change that to a different localhost (depending on what you named your folder in htdocs).
+Current site url and home is http://localhost/Enterwell , so you might need to change that to a different localhost (depending on what you named your folder in htdocs).
-* If you name your database otherwise, you should check out the file "wp-config.php" and change the settings for MySQL.